RF-Photonic Deep Learning Processor with Shannon-Limited Data Movement: Results

-We experimentally demonstrated a proof-of-concept of the MAFT-ONN architecture for a 3-layer DNN trained to classify MNIST digits, as shown in Figure \ref{fig:exp}(a).
-The outline of the setup is referenced in Figure \ref{fig:exp}(b), where each photoelectric multiplication implements a fully connected layer, and the modulator of the second layer implements the nonlinear activation.
-The first layer uses downsampled $14\times14$ MNIST images as the input activations, represented by a frequency-encoded signal $V_{X}^{(1)}(t)$ containing 196 frequencies spaced at 100 kHz.
-The input activation is followed by a hidden layer of 100 neurons represented by a weight signal $V_{W}^{(1)}(t)$ containing 19,600 frequencies spaced at 1 kHz.
-The final layer has 10 neurons, one for each of the MNIST digits, and thus the second layer weight signal $V_{W}^{(2)}(t)$ contains 1,000 frequencies spaced at 1 kHz.
-As previously mentioned, we did not filter out the spurious frequencies, and thus trained our DNN on nearly 2 million partial sums.
+We experimentally demonstrated a proof-of-concept of the MAFT-ONN architecture for a 3-layer DNN trained to classify MNIST digits.
+As shown in Figure \ref{fig:exp}(a), the DNN consists of two CONV layers with a nonlinear activation for the hidden layer.
+The frequency-encoded input layer consisted of a flattened $14\times14$ MNIST image and thus contained 196 frequencies that represent the neurons.
+This was convolved with a kernel of 19,600 frequencies to yield the hidden layer of 39,100 neurons.
+After using a DPMZM as the nonlinear activation, the hidden layer was next convolved with a kernel of 1,000 frequencies to yield the output layer of 10 neurons, one output neuron for each of the MNIST digits.

-We implemented the one-hot vector that represents the output MNIST values by randomly selecting a set of 10 adjacent frequencies among the spurious frequencies of $V_{\text{out}}^{(2)}(t)$, to demonstrate the flexibility of our scheme.
-(See Supplementary Section I for an analysis of choosing random parts of the spectrum for DNN training.)
-The 10 output neuron frequencies were randomly chosen to be 14.03 MHz to 14.039 MHz, with 1 kHz spacing.
-The zoom of the plot of $V_{\text{out}}^{(2)}(t)$ in Figure \ref{fig:exp}(c) shows the mapping of the neuron frequencies to the MNIST digits, where the digit is classified by the frequency mode with that largest magnitude.

-Since this scheme performs coherent interferometry, we programmed positive and negative neuron values into both the input vectors and weight matrices.
-Negative neuron values are physically represented by a $\pi$ phase shift in that particular frequency mode, allowing for analog matrix algebra with negative numbers.

-An analytic model of the hardware was used to train the DNN offline, similar to the nonlinear characterization in the previous section.
-The offline training produced a set of weight matrices that were then encoded into the RF signals used for the experimental inferences.
-See Supplementary Sections C and D for details on the offline DNN characterization and training.
+The number of multiply-and-accumulates (MACs) computed per MNIST image inference is the sum of the MACs in two CONV layers.
+The number of MACs computed for a 1D convolution between two vectors with lengths $N_1$ and $N_2$ is simply $N_1 N_2$.
+This is because the number of MACs when the two vectors fully overlap (assuming $N_2>N_1$) is $\left(N_2 - N_1 + 1\right)N_1$ and the number of MACs when the convolution is at the edges is $2 \sum_{i=1}^{N_1-1}{i}=\left(N_1-1\right)N_1$.
+Therefore the number of MACs experimentally computed per MNIST inference is: $(14\cdot14) \cdot 19,600 + 1,000 \cdot 10 = 3,851,600 \ \text{MACs}$.
+The first term is from convolving the flattened input image with the weights and the second term only counts the MACs used for the output neurons.